kamil200/TEAM-MAKER/README.md

-# USER MANAGEMENT - full stack developer
+# USER MANAGEMENT - MERN stack web application

 ## Overview
 This task demonstrates the functionality of a user interface built with MERN, showcasing a comprehensive feature set using a mock data source.
 The project renders user information in card format with pagination and implements multiple filters for an enhanced user experience.